rust-lang/rfcs/text/0000-assoc-default-groups.md

 over what can and can't be assumed and what must be specialized together.
 The grouping mechanism also composes well as seen in [the section where it is discussed][default_groups].

+## Tree of cliques is familiar

+The *"can depend on"* rule is similar to the rule used to determine whether a non-`pub` item in a module tree is accessible or not.
+Familiarity is a good tool to limit complexity costs.

+## Non-special treatment for methods

+In this RFC we haven't given methods any special treatment.
+We could do so by allowing methods to assume the underlying type of an associated type and still be overridable without having to override the type.
+However, this might lead to *semantic breakage* in the sense that the details of an `fn` may be tied to the definition of an associated type.
+When those details change, it may also be prudent to change the associated type.
+Default groups give users a mechanism to enforce such decisions.

 # Prior art
 [prior-art]: #prior-art